-When Nahyoung Grace Lee expressed an interest in ophthalmology, her parents suggested that she study orthopedics instead.
-“There are over two hundred bones in the body, but only two eyes,” they said.
+When Dr. Nahyoung Grace Lee initially expressed an interest in ophthalmology, her parents suggested that she study orthopedics instead.
+“There are over 200 bones in the body, but only two eyes,” they said.

-As a medical student at Johns Hopkins University, Dr. Grace Lee’s interest in ophthalmology was solidified after witnessing the debilitating effects of vision loss firsthand.
-Her friend’s mom had complications from type 1 diabetes including end stage diabetic retinopathy as well as kidney and heart failure, which eventually took her life.
+As a medical student at Johns Hopkins University, Dr. Lee’s interest in ophthalmology was solidified after witnessing the debilitating effects of vision loss firsthand.
+Her friend’s mom had complications from type 1 diabetes, including end-stage diabetic retinopathy as well as kidney and heart failure, which eventually took her life.

 “The most heart-wrenching part of her disease was the loss of her vision,” reflected Dr. Lee.
 “She couldn’t see photos of her only child who was living across the country.
 That experience left an impression on me and kicked off my interest in ophthalmology.”

 Dr. Lee went on to complete her ophthalmology residency training at the Doheny Eye Institute at the University of Southern California and Los Angeles County Hospital.
 Looking back, one of her most rewarding moments as a physician happened during residency—when she saved a woman’s life.
 A patient with bloody tears came to the hospital after multiple doctors were unable to diagnose the cause.
-Dr. Lee’s persistence led to the discovery of an aggressive cancer in the sinus cavity that was wrapping around the nasolacrimal duct and sac.
+Dr. Lee’s persistence led to the discovery of an aggressive cancer in the sinus cavity.

 “The patient had to undergo a difficult surgery to remove her eye and surrounding tissue, but in the end, she was grateful that we found the source of the problem and saved her life,” Dr. Lee said.